MrStobbart/git-branch-commit-msg-hook/README.md

 * `[name]`: A descriptive name of the branch.
 This will not be added to the commit message

 If no id is present (e.g. master or develop branch) the hook will only add the branch name in front of the commit.

+## How to ignore Hook for one Commit

 If the branch name should be ignored for a commit, start the commit message with **space separated** **`no-hook`** or **`no`**.